vassiliphilippov/erct-papers/_papers/16-baker-et-al-2018-scheduling-online-classes.md

       “We observe no statistically significant difference between the control and treatment groups ... and no difference in overall course scores.” (p.
 14)
     analysis: >
-      First Paragraph: Criterion G requires tracking participants until graduation.
+      Criterion G requires tracking participants until graduation.
       This study only reports data from the 5-week course.

-      Second Paragraph: There is no follow-up after the course ends.
+      There is no follow-up after the course ends.

-      Third Paragraph: Hence, the Graduation Tracking requirement is not met.
+      Hence, the Graduation Tracking requirement is not met.
   r:
     met: false
     explanation: >